Chenzhi-Ma/Fire_risk/FireCat_Model_Card.md

 - **Reporting bias & missingness:** NFIRS is voluntary and can vary across jurisdictions; recorded incident attributes and loss estimates can be incomplete or noisy.
 The paper categorizes economic loss partly to reduce reporting uncertainty.
 - **Generalization limits:** Model behavior may shift across time, regions, or cities with different reporting practices and built environments.
 - **Correlated features:** Many community and incident variables can be correlated; importance/attribution should be interpreted cautiously.
 - **Ablation studies not included (paper scope):** The study emphasizes baseline distribution comparison and SHAP-based interpretability, rather than systematically removing feature groups/components.
-A strong extension is to add **group ablations** (incident-only vs local-only; and by feature families) plus regional/temporal robustness checks.

 ### Recommendations
 - Validate performance on your target jurisdiction/time period before deployment.
 - Use probability thresholds (the paper shows accuracy improves with higher confidence thresholds) when decisions require higher reliability.
-- Pair outputs with interpretability (SHAP) and uncertainty-aware policies (e.g., abstain when low confidence).
+- Pair outputs with interpretability (SHAP) and uncertainty-aware policies.

 ## How to Get Started